SignalK/SensESP/docs/pages/getting_started/index.md

 In the second instance above, you can see that the hostname, wifi credentials, and Signal K Server information are hard-coded.
 You may find this valuable:

 * Your SensESP device will be named something meaningful, like `main_engine_temps` or `bilge_monitor`, rather than just "SensESP".
 * You won't have to manually configure your wifi credentials.
+But be aware that if you hard-code the wifi credentials, and then later change your wifi SSID or password, you'll have to physically connect your computer to the ESP device to reflash it with the updated `main.cpp` that reflects the new SSID and password.
+Also, hard-coded credentials could accidentally be uploaded to a GitHub repo and exposed to the world.
+Be careful!
-* mDNS *usually* works, but not always; hard-coding the Signal K Server address and port should *always* work.
+* mDNS *usually* works, but there are many components of it that are beyond the control of SensESP that could cause it to not work for you.
+If you encounter any issues connecting with it, you can try hard-coding the Signal K Server address and port.

 In addition, there are other settings you may want to make with the above approach: